Rules

 2. During an event, each rider is considered to be on a private excursion and must obey all traffic regulations.

 3. For night riding front and back lights are mandatory.
-Riders must also wear a reflective vest, Sam Browne, sash or similar.
+Riders must also wear a reflective vest, Sam Browne sash or similar.
 This applies to ALL events of 300kms or more, at any time of year.
+It can also apply to 200km events in poor weather, or darkness.

 4. Each rider must be self-sufficient – following vehicles are prohibited and personal support may only be received at controls.

-5. At the start of the ride, each rider will receive a brevet card and a routesheet.
-Riders must follow the route and should return to the point where they left it before continuing if they deviate from it.
+5. At the start of the ride, each rider will receive a brevet card and a GPS route.
+They may also be given a physical routesheet.
+Riders must follow the route, and if they deviate off-route, they should return to the point where they left it before continuing.
 There may be secret controls along the route.

-6. Riders must get their brevet cards stamped and/or signed at each control along the route.
-At controls which are not manned by the organiser, proof of passage can be obtained from a local establishment (e.g. shop receipt with place, date and time), or demonstrated by answering a question about a local landmark (i.e. info controls).
+6. Riders must get “proof of passage” at each control along the route.
+This used to mean getting their brevet cards stamped and/or signed at controls, or for controls which are not manned by the organiser, proof of passage can be obtained from a local establishment (e.g. shop receipt with place, date and time), or demonstrated by answering a question about a local landmark (i.e. info controls).
+In many cases now, the event organiser will set up a WhatsApp group for the event, and riders are invited to post a “selfie” at each control as proof.

 7. The time limits for each distance are as follows: